dij0s/PETAL/thesis/bachelor_thesis.typ

 This has been implemented by first clipping settlements and centres of larger cities onto the municipality's geometry, optimizing the search area and applying a spatial tiling on top.
 Different layers obviously require different tiling sizes, depending on the number and resolution of features.

-The #ref(<datasets_table>) presents the datasets incorporated in the solution and retrieved from the GeoAdmin API:
+The #ref(<datasets_table>) presents the datasets incorporated in the solution and retrieved from the GeoAdmin API.

 Leveraging these datasets provides the necessary information to assess the energy needs, potential and infrastructure within the municipality and establish a baseline profile for energy planning.
 The discretization of the different data sources showcases the importance of spatial tiling when dealing with these data.